 by Robert Wilkinson

-Fayard and his brother Harold used a highly acrobatic technique called flash dancing, as well as a high level of artistry and daring innovations.
+Fayard Nicholas (October 20, 1914 – January 24, 2006) was a choreographer, dancer and actor.
+With his brother Harold, these dynamic dancers used a highly acrobatic technique called flash dancing, as well as a high level of artistry and daring innovations.
 These guys were considered two of the greatest tap dancers of their times.

 From Wikipedia, we read that "by 1940, they were in Hollywood and for several decades alternated between movies, nightclubs, concerts, Broadway, television, and extensive tours of Latin America, Africa, and Europe.